Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 ## Tokens

-Atachment rules use tokens.
+Attachment rules use tokens.
 These tokens are either strings or classes.
 Handlers with the same token are called on internal `Self.GET` calls or external URI that matches one of the handlers.
 Once the handler with a token is called, it will not trigger further calls mapped to that handler directly, only when a new `Self` call is made.

 The first parameter is either a handler URI or a specific URI.
 If the token is a string, it's defined as the second parameter.
 If it's one or more classes, they are defined in the template or as a `Type` array parameter.